trustmaster/goflow/README.md

 	in <- "John"
 	in <- "Boris"
 	in <- "Hanna"
-	// Give it some time to work
-	time.Sleep(1000000)
 	// Close the input to shut the network down close(in)
 	// Wait until it's done